 The RBI will ask the banks to buy back jewelry, bars and coins for rupees.
 Lenders will have to offer better rates than pawn shops and jewelers to lure sellers.

-Any talk of using the country's gold to help meet India's international obligations revives memories of a 1991 balance of payments crisis - when India flew 67 tonnes of gold to Europe as collateral for a loan to avoid a sovereign debt default.
+However, any talk of using the central bank's gold to help meet India's international obligations revives memories of a 1991 balance of payments crisis - when India flew 67 tonnes of gold to Europe as collateral for a loan to avoid a sovereign debt default.

 "I have not said there should be any mortgaging of the gold, or auction of the gold, that is incorrect.
 I have just said the RBI should look into ... how they can benefit the people, particularly with regard to the bonds or the monetization," Sharma said in response to a question in parliament.

-Earlier this week in comments reported in the national media, Sharma said "even if 500 tonnes is monetized at today's value it takes care of your CAD", or current account deficit.
+Earlier this week in comments reported in the national media, Sharma said that in a country with 31,000 tonnes of declared gold "even if 500 tonnes is monetized at today's value it takes care of your CAD", or current account deficit.

-"It (pledging gold) will be a desperate measure, and it will send a very wrong signal to the entire country because all the time we've maintained that things are under control even though things are adverse," said Madan Sabnavis, chief economist at CARE Ratings in Mumbai.
+"It (pledging gold) will be a desperate measure, and it will send a very wrong signal to the entire country because all the time we've maintained that things are under control even though things are adverse," said Madan Sabnavis, chief economist at CARE Ratings.